 • Close Your Eyes

-In midlife, my energy lasts longer if I rest somewhere in the day.
+In midlife, my energy lasts longer if I rest during the day.
 I like to wear an eye mask to reduce natural light and quietly rest on my bed, allowing my thoughts free reign.
 Resting during the day for a brief period recharges my batteries and gives me the mental clarity to get some bonus writing done later in the day.

 • Turn Down the Noise